 Cyprus Personal Data Protection Authority, 1 Iasonos Street, 1082 Nicosia, telephone +357.22818456, e-mail: firstname.lastname@example.org.

 If at any time you want to contact with us or to make a request regarding your rights or any other matter relating to the protection of personal data you may contact us The Mall of Cyprus (MC) PLC, address Shacolas Emporium Park, 3 Verginas Street, 2025 Nicosia, Cyprus, tel: +357 22006255, email: email@example.com or firstname.lastname@example.org.

-This policy is effective from May 25, 2018 and will be reviewed when there is a significant change.
+This policy was updated at 14/1/2021 and will be reviewed when there is a significant change.
 This review will be available on our website, with a note of the effective date.
 You may find a hard copy of this policy at our front desk or may be dispatched at your request.

 Additional information and terminology for the Regulation can be found here.